Napoleon’s Birthday at Sea

 Napoleon Bonaparte celebrated his 46th birthday – August 15, 1815 – as a prisoner on a Royal Navy ship off the northwest coast of Spain.
 How did he spend the day?

 After losing the Battle of Waterloo, abdicating from the French throne, and giving himself up to England (see my post about why Napoleon didn’t escape to the United States), Napoleon was taken to Plymouth Sound on the British frigate Bellerophon.
 On August 7, 1815 he was transferred to HMS Northumberland, a 74-gun ship of the line, and placed under the supervision of Rear Admiral George Cockburn.
 The ship set sail for the remote South Atlantic island of St. Helena on August 8.

-One of Napoleon’s companions, the Count de Las Cases, reports on the voyage.
+One of Napoleon’s companions, Count de Las Cases, reported on the voyage.